 Like all insurance, the cover you receive from private medical insurance depends on the policy you buy.
 Basic private medical insurance usually covers the costs of most in-patient treatments (tests and surgery) and day-care surgery.
 Some policies extend to out-patient treatments (such as specialists and consultants) and might pay you a small fixed amount for each night you spend in an NHS hospital.
 You might also be able to choose a policy that covers mental health, depression and sports injuries but these aren't always covered.
-There are two main types of private medical insurance policy:
+Cover usually includes: